Leasehold and Freehold Reform Act 2024: Valuation Uncertainty and Marriage Value Guide

 Government commitments to publish further valuation guidance and conduct consultations on standardized methodologies offer hope for resolution, but the timeline remains unclear.
 Until comprehensive valuation frameworks emerge, leaseholders face continued uncertainty about the true cost of exercising their enhanced rights under LAFRA, potentially delaying crucial property decisions and investment planning.

-The Leasehold and Freehold Reform Act 2024 represents only the initial phase of comprehensive leasehold reform, with the government committing to substantial additional measures throughout 2025.
+The Leasehold and Freehold Reform Act 2024 represents only the initial phase of comprehensive leasehold reform, with the government committing to substantial additional measures through 2026 and beyond.
 These future reforms address more complex structural issues within leasehold arrangements that require extensive consultation and careful implementation planning.

-Planned consultations during 2025 will examine restrictions on new leasehold flat sales, potentially moving toward widespread adoption of commonhold ownership structures that provide leaseholders with greater control over property management and long-term costs.
-These consultations build upon international models of residential property ownership while addressing specific challenges within English and Welsh property law frameworks.
+The draft Commonhold and Leasehold Reform Bill, published on 27 January 2026 and confirmed in the King's Speech on 13 May 2026, proposes banning the sale of new leasehold flats and moving new flats to commonhold ownership structures that give owners greater control over property management and long-term costs.
+These proposals build upon international models of residential property ownership while addressing specific challenges within English and Welsh property law frameworks.

 Commonhold Transition Framework Development